lauux/DungeonGame/README.md

     Updates the new version with another 2 levels <br>
     by: Matt
 - 11/12/19 <br>
-    - Complete the connection of start menu with other levels
+    - Completes the connection of start menu with other levels
     - Fixes the bug of timer <br>
     by: Corey